 Doctoral Internship Sport Psychology Track

 At Texas Tech University, the Student Counseling Center and Athletics Department are pleased to announce an addition to the APA-accredited doctoral internship in health service psychology.
 Beginning with the 2023-2024 academic year, there will be a new, fifth intern position dedicated to sport psychology specialization.
-The position is a full-time 12-month appointment that integrates didactic learning with clinical experience.
-At the completion of the internship, the intern should be successfully prepared for a career in health service psychology focused on working with athletes and high performers, and is split 50/50 between the two sites.
+The position is a full-time 12-month appointment, 50% with the general track and 50% with athletics, that integrates didactic learning with clinical experience.
+At the completion of the internship, the intern should be successfully prepared for a career in health service psychology focused on working with athletes and high performers.

 The sport psychology specialization track will include all of the same internship responsibilities as the four generalist positions, such as strong clinical training and supervision in individual and group therapy; psychological assessment; supervision of trainees; weekly diversity colloquia, video case conference, and didactic seminars; crisis training; and outreach programming.